Why are Schlage locks not working after battery change?

 Don’t mix old and new batteries.

-Ensure don’t mix old and new batteries, as this can damage them and cause problems.
+Ensure don’t mix old and new batteries, which can damage and cause problems.
 Also, remember never to use cheap replacement parts for expensive locks, as they won’t last long, if at all!

-You will have to replace all four old batteries with four new AA batteries at once—but don’t mix old and new batteries in a single keypad lock!
+You must replace all four old batteries with four new AA batteries at once—but don’t mix old and new batteries in a single keypad lock!

 Factory reset your lock.

-Finally, resetting your Schlage keypad lock may be necessary if it continues to malfunction despite having fresh batteries installed.
+Finally, resetting your Schlage keypad lock may be necessary if it continues malfunctioning despite installing fresh batteries.
 To do this:

 Find Schlage support